-“Great take-always , so many useful resources for challenging HPA students”
+“Great take-always , so many useful resources to challenge HPA students”

 Thahseen Ali, Biology Teacher, King’s Rochester

-Strategies for challenging HPA students in every classroom
+Strategies to challenge HPA students in every classroom

-- How do you set high expectations in your class for the high prior attainers to flourish?
+• How do you set high expectations in your class for the high prior attainers in a mixed ability class to flourish?

 Use your Pupil Premium to improve provision for the most able